elahrvivaz/geomesa/docs/tutorials/geomesa-quickstart-redis.rst

         --url <url>                     \
         --catalog <table>               \
         --feature-name gdelt-quickstart \
-        --output-format leaflet
+        --output-format leaflet         \
+        --output gdelt.html

 Where the connection parameters are the same you used above during the quickstart.
-To view the map simply open the url provided by the command in your web browser.
+To view the map simply open the output file in your web browser.
 If you click the menu in the upper right of the map you can enable and disable the heatmap and feature layers as well as the two provided base layers.

 .. figure:: _static/geomesa-quickstart-gdelt-data/leaflet-layer-preview.png